 The By-laws of the Company provide that reasonable remuneration be paid to directors (other than the President & CEO) for attendance and participation at meetings of the Board and committees as fixed by resolution of the Board.
-Board members receive annual retainers, meeting fees, travel fees, and have the option of participating in an executive medical health assessment program, which program is a taxable benefit.
+Board members receive annual retainers, travel fees, and have the option of participating in an executive medical health assessment program, which program is a taxable benefit.
 Board members are also entitled to per diems when they are required to conduct business on behalf of the Board.
 Directors' compensation is generally reviewed every two years.
 Since September 1, 2015 until the end of fiscal 2019, the annual retainer for Board members was \$56,000.
 After retaining Willis Towers Watson in fiscal 2019 to review director compensation at the companies in our Corporate Functions Peer Group, the Corporate Governance Committee recommended and the Board approved an increase to the annual retainer for Board members which was to be implemented in two phases.
 Effective September 1, 2019, the annual retainer for Board members was increased from \$56,000 to \$65,500 and was scheduled to be increased from \$65,500 to \$75,000 effective September 1, 2020.
-Since September 1, 2015, the Chair of the Board's Annual Fee is \$182,750.
+The Chair of the Board's Annual Fee was set at \$182,750 at September 1, 2015.

 In light of the impact of the COVID-19 pandemic on the Company, the Corporate Governance Committee recommended to the Board, which the Board unanimously approved, that all director fees, including retainer, meeting and travel fees, be reduced by 20% effective April 1, 2020 and that the increase to the annual retainer for directors which was scheduled to become effective September 1, 2020 be eliminated.
-This 20% fee reduction was in effect for the entirety of fiscal 2021 and was reviewed by the Corporate Governance Committee and the Board in the Fall of calendar year 2021 where it was determined that it would be discontinued effective January 1, 2022.
+This 20% fee reduction was in effect for the entirety of fiscal 2021 and was discontinued effective January 1, 2022.